with Jennifer Ruszczyk and Dr. Kevin Murdock

 Written in 2007.

-Based in Tampa, Florida, Big Cat Rescue is one of the world’s largest wild cat sanctuaries.
+Based in Tampa, Florida, Big Cat Rescue is one of the world’s most influential wild cat sanctuaries.
 It houses nearly 150 lions, tigers, leopards, cougars, servals, caracals, and sand cats.
 16 of the 35 species of exotic cat are represented at the sanctuary.

 The 55-acre sanctuary is a permanent home to many cats that have “retired” from the animal entertainment industry.
 Many other wild cats have been rescued from death, fur farms, roadside zoos or, unbelievably, from the backyard cages of people who tried to keep the cats as pets.